 Here is a series of paintings you probably wouldn't expect from a primarily landscape artist.
 You might be wondering what prompted this series... let me explain from the very beginning.

 It all started on a rainy day, jumping in puddles with my kids.
-I was watching a puddle, the raindrops landing and dispersing and carrying the colours of what was underneath them along the surface of the water.
+I was watching a puddle, the raindrops kissing the water and dispersing... carrying the colours of what was underneath them along the surface of the water.
 It was mesmerizing to watch, so I just stared, absorbing the movement.
 Later in the studio, I experimented with capturing that motion.
 It took years to really unfold what drew me initially to that moment... and along those years I picked up other ideas.
 Everywhere in Canada I went, I looked at the rocks under my feet.
 From Lake Superior to the Rocky Mountains, the colours, especially when accentuated by being under water were surprising and exciting to me.
 All of these experiences combined to the start of a series that married my love of rocks and raindrops.

 Beyond that, I think of music.
 Every start to my studio day is a cup of good coffee and music.
-Music is the catalyst, and the caffeine to my creativity.
+Music is my catalyst, the caffeine to my creativity.
 Art is so connected.
-We inspire each other and for music, for all of the songwriters and performers out there, I am so grateful.
+We inspire each other.
+For music, for all of the songwriters and performers out there, I am so grateful.
 Where would we be without music?
 The soundtrack to so many memories is a song.
 You can hear a song and be instantly transported to another place and time.
 Similarly I can touch my brush to any of my paintings and remember what song I was listening to for each section of a painting.
 It's magic, it's time-travel!
 So these raindrops also remind me of the reach of music, how the sound waves travel, and the song collides and affects each of us, changing us, and moving on and on.

 It all boils down to this... we do affect each other, and I hope these pieces bring awareness to how we are all connected, we are all one.